coollabsio/coolify/CONTRIBUTING.md

 3. Filling out the PR details:
    - Give your PR a descriptive title.
-   - In the description, explain the changes you've made.
-   - Reference any related issues by using keywords like "Fixes #123" or "Closes #456".
+   - Use the Pull Request Template provided and fill in the details.

 > [!IMPORTANT]
 > Always set the base branch for your PR to the `next` branch of the Coolify repository, not the `main` branch.